-With one exception, the recipes simply require a fresh avocado; the other uses avocado oil.
+Three of the recipes simply require a fresh avocado; the other uses avocado oil.
 It's best to use a ripe, fresh, organic avocado and to make sure to mash it up into a creamy pulp.
-When combined with carrot, honey, oil, egg, or buttermilk, they leave your skin fresh and perfectly moisturized.
+When combined with carrot, honey, oil, egg, or buttermilk, they leave your skin fresh and near-perfectly moisturized.

 Brown Sugar Scrub